 LGBT divorce and dissolution in New Jersey is a dynamic practice area.
 It has changed over time and continues to change.
-At Arons & Solomon, we are mindful of the changes in the law and quickly adjust our legal strategy to meet our client’s needs.
+At Arons & Solomon Divorce Lawyers, we are mindful of the changes in the law and quickly adjust our legal strategy to meet our client’s needs.

 Some same-sex couples will fall under New Jersey’s Domestic Partnership Act.
 Different laws may apply to couples married after the same-sex marriage case decided by the United States Supreme Court in 2015, Obergefell v.
 Hodges.
 An experienced family lawyer can quickly determine whether a divorce or dissolution is needed.

 Whether a married couple needs a divorce or partners need to dissolve a domestic partnership or civil union, we can help.
-Arons & Solomon attorneys are proud to serve LGBT couples.
+Arons & Solomon Divorce Lawyers are proud to serve LGBT couples.
 Contact us today for help.

-Arons & Solomon handles all LGBT family law case types, including:
+Arons & Solomon Divorce Lawyers handles all LGBT family law case types, including: